 Capstone course for geography majors.
-Students develop research projects and present their findings.
-Includes career preparation.
+Students prepare a comprehensive term paper and present on the topic.
+Course includes portfolio and career development.

 GS-408 Directed Study: Geography

 Directed study offers students, who because of unusual circumstances may be unable to register for a course when offered, the opportunity to complete an existing course with an established syllabus under the direction and with agreement from a faculty member.